rbergenl/_Alpha/README.md

 TODO:
 - have these building blocks ready: 1) Users graph in Data Studio with Data from Analytics.
 2) A first feature with AB experiment.
 3) The initial website via CMS.
 4) Initial designs in Figma.
-- setup CMS with Strapi on Heroku, mLab and Gatsby (and image assets where?)
 - check https://www.integromat.com/en/integrations/google-data-studio/revolut
 - check https://www.outsystems.com/blog/posts/ab-testing-mobile-apps-google-optimize/
-- create a `.gitlab-ci.yml` template which performs all required cicd steps.
-Also check here for more steps and industry standards: https://docs.gitlab.com/ee/topics/autodevops/
 - process the Planty Base docs (already copy in alpha/base).
 - create in all apps the basic flows `User: login/register/profile/preferences`, and `Ecommerce: products/cart/checkout` (add these tasks to issues-seed).
 - make sure to use correct `@auth` usage in schema and resolvers.
 - for issue `add auth`, use `exports.js` from `base`, and add a mock Cognito Api.
+Also set admin/user password via config, via ssm.
 - check how to do `a/b testing` and `ecommerce`: https://www.gatsbyjs.org/docs/ab-testing-with-google-analytics-and-netlify/

 **Congratulations on getting started with a Startup!**